Registrations will open this Black Friday weekend. Watch your inbox for a special promo code!

 Kids usually have about 10 weeks of summer available to plan activities and family events.
-And while the price of some activities won’t change much, the availability of those activities do.
+And while the price of some activities won’t change much, the availability of those activities does.

 Booking a summer camp early can offer some key benefits:

-- Biggest discounts many camp programs offer the largest discounts to early-bird registers.
+- Biggest discounts – Many camp programs offer the largest discounts to early-bird registrations.

-- Gifting option, if you book early you can gift the camp for a holiday or a birthday for the student.
+- Gifting option – If you book early you can give the gift of camp for a holiday or a birthday.
 If you are choosing this for our camp you can even download a gift certificate to give to them.

-- Anticipation, booking early gives the kids something to look forward to doing.
+- Anticipation – Booking early gives families something to look forward to doing.

-During the summer, you will find some activities that are highly flexible.
+During the summer, you will find some activities are highly flexible and can be booked at the last minute.
+Consider these types of events your sand events.
 For example, you may have an amusement park nearby.
 Or you may have another city that your family would like to visit that is only a few hours away.
 Or maybe you have some fun activities in your own city that you’ve been itching to explore.
-These are the perfect examples of events that you can plan during the summer.
+These events can be added last.

 What If My Plans Change?

-If you want to maintain total flexibility and protect yourself against unforeseen events that can disrupt your summer plans, make sure to purchase refundable travel and cancellation insurance (if applicable).
-This expense is typically around 10% of the actual cost of travel or camp, and it can be worth it if buying in advance.
+If you want total flexibility and protection against unforeseen events that can disrupt your summer plans, make sure to purchase refundable travel for trips and cancellation insurance for camps.
+This typically adds around 10% to the original cost of travel or camp, but it may be worth it if bought in advance.